andrewdavidmackenzie/libproc-rs/README.md

 To build for Mac OS X 10.7 (or 10.8) you can enable that feature alone using --no-default-features --features "macosx_10_7"

-# Build and Test
+# Build and Test Locally
 `cargo test` should build and test as usual for rust projects.

-However, as some functions need to be run as `root` to work, I run travis-CI tests as `root`.
+However, as some functions need to be run as `root` to work, CI tests are run as `root`.
 So, when developing in local it's best if you use `sudo cargo test`.

 NOTE: This can get you into permissions problems when switching back and for between using `cargo test` and `sudo cargo test`.
 To fix that run `sudo cargo clean` and then build or test as you prefer.

 In order to have tests pass when run as `root` or not, some tests need to check if they are `root` at run-time (using our own `am_root()` function is handy) and avoid failing if *not* run as `root`.

+## Using "act" to run GH Actions CI workflows locally
+If you develop on macos but want to ensure code builds and tests pass on linux while making changes, you can use the [act](https://github.com/nektos/act) tool to run the Github Actions Workflows on the test matrix.

+Just install "act" (`brew install act`) (previously install docker if you don't have it already, and make sure the daemon is running) then run `act` at the command line

 ## Macos: clang detection and header file finding
 Newer versions of `bindgen` have improved the detection of `clang` and hence macos header files.